 Hey!
 I’m actually happy, this is just what my face looks like.

 Self portraits are HARD.
-A tripod, some light, and a seat.
-And a countless amount of time jumping up and resetting the timer.
+A tripod, some light, a seat, and a countless amount of time jumping up and resetting the timer.
 I was hot and tired, but I know I need to keep reminding myself what it feels like to be in front of the camera.
-The only thing I wish for at this point is that I had ME on the other side of the camera giving me feedback and making me feel great in front of the camera.
+The only thing I wish for at this point is that I had ME on the other side of the camera giving me feedback and making me feel beautiful and strong.
 I’ve spent 41 years on this earth and it took me a little while to figure out what my super power was.
 I’ve come to realize through my photography journey that my gift is making people feel comfortable and valued.
-I think it is key for my clients to give me great connection and emotion that is genuine.
+I think comfort/trust is key for my clients to give me great connection and emotion that is genuine.
 I can literally see when my client reaches that point in our session where the walls come down.
 Her body language changes, her face relaxes, then I see who she really is.
 And she is ALWAYS incredible.

 I had the incredible opportunity to meet a personal photography icon a few years ago.
 I had my picture taken with him and I was beaming.
 On the inside.
 This was my face for that picture too.
-I was surprised to see what the other photographer had captured when I got the film back.
 I’ve embraced my RBF.
 I like me, so that is more than good enough.
 I want to help you embrace who you are too.
 There is immeasurable freedom in that.

 One thing I can say about myself - because let’s face it, an “about me” is so very hard to write - I am a genuine person.
-What you see is what you get.
-You can ask anyone that knows me.
+I wear “me” on my sleeve.
 And that, in my opinion, is priceless.